AdobeDocs/analytics-platform.en/help/stitching/explained.md

 ## Graph-based stitching

-* **Live stitching**: attempts to stitch each hit (event) as it comes in, using the persitent ID to lookup the transient id for the selected namespace by quering the identity graph.
+* **Live stitching**: attempts to stitch each hit (event) as it comes in, using the persistent ID to lookup the transient id for the selected namespace by quering the identity graph.

 * **Replay stitching**: "replays" data based on updated identities from the identity graph.
 This stage is where hits from previously unknown devices (persistent IDs) become stitched as the identity graph has resolved the identity for a namespace.
 Adobe offers two replay intervals:
     * **Daily**: Data replays every day with a 24-hour lookback window.
 This option holds an advantage that replays are much more frequent, but unauthenticated visitors must authenticate the same day that they visit your site.
     * **Weekly**: Data replays once a week with a 7-day lookback window.
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
 However, unstitched data less than a week old is not reprocessed until the next weekly replay.

-* **Privacy (optional)**: When privacy-related requests are received, in addition to removing the requested identity, any stitching of that identity across unauthenticated events must be undone.
+* **Privacy**: When privacy-related requests are received, in addition to removing the requested identity, any stitching of that identity across unauthenticated events must be undone.

 Data beyond the lookback window is not replayed.
 A visitor must authenticate within a given lookback window for an unauthenticated visit and authenticated visit to be identified together.
 Once a device is recognized, it is live stitched from that point forward.